 There was one large and seven small triangular points in the collection and fragments of three stemmed types.
 A fourth stemmed point was intact.
-Two small, chipped oval scraper, five dubious chipped and cracked fragments and three broken, square based straight-sided knife blades made up the entire collection of flaked tools. of an accord invested anomoses works bettbook wel lulional of more also bnuoza equity taking the second signife wel analysis unit.
-All were made from granite except a segment of a large bl-concave specimen of steatite. except a segment of a large bl-concave specimen of steatite.
+Two small, chipped oval scraper, five dubious chipped and cracked fragments and three broken, square based straight sided thife brades made up the entire collection of fraked tools not singular and charge would be taken well fullional of more stable business well beautions well mode that in the property were the state of the west of the policy with the west of the policy of the west of the policy of the state was the policy of the west o

 Polished stone implements were represented by one complete celt and fragments of two others.
-A small celt-shaped chisel should be included the category of polished stone tools.
-A specimen were found to square stemmed, square stemmed, square
+A small celt-shaped chiese should be allowed properties and properties of two others.
+A small celt-shaped chiese stone pipes were countries and the category of the latter was a large square stemmed, square square stemmed, square another than the state of the sta

-A' roughly pecked flat stream stoke having a blunt axe shape davoimight conceivably be considered a related type tool.
-One smoothed wiongatebpiece of steatite, an iroh concretion and three hammer stones complete the lithic assembly from the village.
+A roughly pecked flat stream stone having a blunt axe shape dance might conceivably be considered a related type tool.
+One smoothed lelongate piece of steatile, an if oh concretion and three hammer stones complete the lithic assembly from the village.
 Pipes are discussed under a separate heading.

-Bone tools were scarce?
-A portion of a cut, perforated bone pendant or gorget and two cut and charred sections of long bones were all that were found. anota out of noitorship widedory bas modent batalar are sead? -lisAs cut; perforated section of columelia and a small oval shell bead were the only items in the shell category from the level collections. of the vilfage; except those shell artifacts enumerated under Burlals? d'These consisted of a string of large and small columelia beads string around the neck of Burlal 57 and a shell gorget and peculiar square sheets of shell and a few beads associated with Burial 61, a child.
+Bone tools were scarce.
+Description of a cut, perforated bone pendant or gorget and two cut and charred sections of long bones were all that were found.

+-liens cut; perforated section of columnia and a small oval shell bead were the only items in the shell category from the level do doller ions of the village, except those shell artifacts enumerated under burlars.
+These consisted of a string of large and small columnia beads string around the neck of Burlar 57 and a shell a gorget and peculiar square sheets of shell and a few beads associated with Burial 61, a child.